 Click on the link below for the latest listing of all library books in our inventory.

-Our Annual General Meeting (AGM) will be held at the guild meeting of Wednesday, May 23, 2018.
+Our Annual General Meeting (AGM) will be held at the guild meeting of Wednesday, May 30, 2018.
 This is a closed meeting, limited to members only.
 Below are the minutes of the AGM from May 2017 and the financial statement for the fiscal year ending August 31, 2017.
 Please review both items prior to the meeting on May 30, 2018.